-SoCalGas/SDG&E manages field changes of construction drawings through the appropriate approval process, when required, in the format of change orders, Request for Information, engineering review and approval and other identified processes.
-GIS mapping and surveying occurs during construction and the GPS data is reconciled with field changes, engineering re-designs, inspector drawing redlines and other approved field changes.
+The Utilities manage field changes of construction drawings through the appropriate approval process, when required, in the format of change orders, Request for Information, engineering review and approval and other identified processes.
+GIS mapping and surveying occurs during construction and the GPS data is reconciled with field changes, engineering redesigns, inspector drawing redlines and other approved field changes.

 Construction inspectors document field changes in daily inspection reports and redline changes on the construction drawings.
-The construction inspector also verifies operator qualifications for contractors through hardcopy cards or the SoCalGas/SDG&E enterprise system.
+The construction inspector also verifies operator qualifications for contractors through hardcopy cards or the Utilities' enterprise system.
 A construction inspector documents material installed, monitors and inspects the installation process, including, but not limited to, fabrication, non-destructive examinations, strength testing and field coating.

-Project Turnover and Close-out
+E. Project Turnover and Close-Out

-The Project close-out process includes the reconciliation of any approved engineering revisions, field changes and final surveying data which will lead to the final completion drawings and upload of data into SoCalGas/SDG&E enterprise systems for records management.
+The project close-out process includes the reconciliation of any approved engineering revisions, field changes and final surveying data which will lead to the final completion drawings and upload of data into the Utilities' enterprise systems for records management.
 Pipeline asset and related records are retained for the life of the asset within the company-defined asset management system.
 Turnover of project records includes initiation of operating and maintenance service orders of installed pipeline and other compliance activities.
 Project close-out includes a QA/QC of all defined project compliance records that will be retained through the life of the asset.

-18 V. CONCLUSION
+V. CONCLUSION